- Tryouts for Gold Star are held every August. All players must tryout each year in order to be selected for a team.

 - Rosters are fluid!
 This helps keep practices competitive; “A” team players should not take their spot for granted and “B” team players should be motivated to work hard and move up.
 Gold Star coaches are constantly evaluating all players, as it is our job to place players on the appropriate team.
 An “A” team player is one with a high-level stick skills, fitness levels and game understanding, and one who is consistently coming to practice.

 - Most tournaments are based on the following divisions: 5/6th, 7th, 8th, High School.
-4th graders – please keep this in mind!
-You will often be playing against 5th and 6th graders.
+3rd & 4th graders – please keep this in mind!
+You will often be playing against 5th and 6th graders unless there is a designated 3rd/4th grade division.

 - We do our best to enter our teams into the appropriate division and level.